Router on a stick

-In computing, a router on a stick, also known as a one-armed router, is a router that has a single physical or logical connection to a network.
-It is a method of inter-VLAN (virtual local area networks) routing where one router is connected to a switch via a single cable.
+A router on a stick, also known as a one-armed router, is a router that has a single physical or logical connection to a network.
+It is a method of inter-VLAN routing where one router is connected to a switch via a single cable.
 The router has physical connections to the broadcast domains where one or more VLANs require the need for routing between them.

-Devices on separate VLANs or in a typical LAN (local area network) are unable to communicate with each other.
+Devices on separate VLANs or in a typical local area network are unable to communicate with each other.
 Therefore, it is often used to forward traffic between locally attached hosts on separate logical routing domains or to facilitate routing table administration, distribution and relay.

 Details

-One-armed routers that perform traffic forwarding are often implemented on virtual local area networks (VLANs).
+One-armed routers that perform traffic forwarding are often implemented on VLANs.
 They use a single Ethernet network interface port that is part of two or more Virtual LANs, enabling them to be joined.
 A VLAN allows multiple virtual LANs to coexist on the same physical LAN.
 This means that two machines attached to the same switch cannot send Ethernet frames to each other even though they pass over the same wires.
 If they need to communicate, then a router must be placed between the two VLANs to forward packets, just as if the two LANs were physically isolated.
 The only difference is that the router in question may contain only a single Ethernet network interface controller (NIC) that is part of both VLANs.
 Hence, "one-armed".
 While uncommon, hosts on the same physical medium may be assigned with addresses and to different networks.
 A one-armed router could be assigned addresses for each network and be used to forward traffic between locally distinct networks and to remote networks through another gateway.

 One-armed routers are also used for administration purposes such as route collection, multi hop relay and looking glass servers.

 All traffic goes over the trunk twice, so the theoretical maximum sum of up and download speed is the line rate.
 For a two-armed configuration, uploading does not need to impact download performance significantly.
 Furthermore, performance may be worse than these limits, such as in the case of half-duplexing and other system limitations.